cube3power/atsd/rule-engine/functions-table.md

   addTable([[] m], string f[, [string h]]) string
 ```

-The function prints a collection of maps `m` as a multiple-column table in the specified format `f`, with optional header `h`.
+The function prints a collection of maps `m` as a multi-column table in the specified format `f`, with optional header `h`.

 The first column in the table contains unique keys from all maps in the collection, whereas the second and subsequent columns contain map values for the corresponding key in the first column.